2betforyou/SafeAI_FInal/README.md

 -> The result of predicting Asian with refined model

-4. saved_predictions3
+4. triplet_predictions

--> The three results of predicting Asian with OG model, Unlearned model and Refined model
+-> The triplet of predicting Asian with OG model, Unlearned model and Refined model